juanitomint/k3s-cluster/README.md

-# K3s Cluster with docker-compose
+# Kubernetes Cluster with docker-compose

 you can run a local kubernetes cluster with a master and 4 nodes